makrai/notes/wagner2203-transformer-speech-emo-valence.md

 ## 3.3 Datasets

-* We used the MSP-Podcast corpus [34] (v1.7) to run multitask training on the three dimensions of arousal, dominance, and valence.
-The dataset consists of
+* We used the MSP-Podcast corpus [34] (v1.7) to run multitask training on the three dimensions of arousal, dominance, and valence
-  * 84 hours of naturalistic speech from podcast recordings.
-The
+  * 84 hours of naturalistic speech from podcast recordings
   * original labels cover a range from 1 to 7, which we normalise into the interval of 0 to 1.
-In-domain results are reported on the test-1 split.
-The test-1 split contains 12, 902 samples (54% female / 46% male) from 60
+In-domain results are reported on the test-1 split
+    * The test-1 split contains 12, 902 samples (54% female / 46% male) from 60
-    speakers (30 female / 30 male).
-The samples per speaker are not balanced and vary between 42 and 912.
-The samples have a combined length of roughly 21 hours, and vary between 1.92 s and 11.94 s per sample
+      speakers (30 female / 30 male)
+    * samples per speaker are not balanced and vary between 42 and 912.
+The samples have a combined length of roughly 21 hours, and
+      * vary between 1.92 s and 11.94 s per sample
-* We report cross-domain results for the IEMOCAP (Interactive Emotional Dyadic Motion Capture) dataset [33], which consists of
+* We report cross-domain results for the IEMOCAP  dataset [33]
+  * ie Interactive Emotional Dyadic Motion Capture
   * roughly 12 hours of scripted and improvised dialogues by ten speakers (5 female / 5 male).
 It provides
-  * the same dimensional labels as MSP-Podcast corpus, but in a range of 1 to 5, which we normalise to the interval 0 to 1
+  * the same dimensional labels as MSP-Podcast corpus, but in a range of 1--5, which we normalise to the interval 0 to 1
   * Since we use the dataset only during evaluation, we do not apply the usual speaker cross-folding, but treat the corpus as a whole
-  * 10, 039 samples (49% female / 51% male) with a varying length between .58 s
+  * 10, 039 samples (49% female / 51% male) with a
-    and 34.14 s
+    * length varying between .58 s and 34.14 s
-* Finally, we additionally report cross-corpus results for valence on the Multimodal Opinion Sentiment Intensity (MOSI) [49] corpus.
-The dataset is a
+* Finally, we additionally report cross-corpus results for valence on MOSI
+  * ie Multimodal Opinion Sentiment Intensity (MOSI) [49] corpus
   * 4 h of YouTube movie review videos spoken by 41 female and 48 male
-  * annotated for sentiment on a 7-point Likert scale ranging from −3 to 3, which we normalise to the interval 0 to 1.
-As the
+  * annotated for sentiment on a 7-point Likert scale ranging from −3 to 3, which we normalise to the interval 0 to 1
   * gender/sex labels are not part of the distributed database, we re-annotated
-  * We report results on the test set that contains 685 samples (51% female / 49% male) with a total duration of 1 hour and varying sample length between .57 s and 33.13 s
+  * We report results on the test set that contains 685 samples (51% female / 49% male) with a total duration of 1 hour and
+    * sample length varying between .57 s and 33.13 s
 * arousal and valence from sentiment
-  * sentiment is a different concept than valence, as the
+  * sentiment is a different concept than valence
-  * sentiment corresponds to an attitude held towards a specific object and the
+  * sentiment corresponds to an attitude held towards a specific object
-  * valence more generally characterises a person’s feeling [50], there is
+  * valence more generally characterises a person’s feeling [50]
   * nL sentiment annotations can be decomposed to intensity and polarity [51], which we consider to roughly correspond to arousal and valence
   * We expect some correlation between